himeshramjee/Chaiwala-Developer-Space/Cloud-Scripts/oci/vault/README.md

 When running in verbose mode (`-v`), the script provides:

-- Detailed output of all OCI CLI commands being executed
+- Detailed output of all OCI CLI commands being executed (with exact command lines)
 - Complete error messages from the OCI CLI
+- Debug information on data structures (such as secret bundle format)
 - Suggested corrective actions based on the specific error encountered
 - Troubleshooting guidance for common issues like permissions, authentication, and parameter validation